 Proposal one: Directors are elected by a plurality of the votes cast during the Annual Meeting or by proxy.
-"Plurality" means that the three directors nominees for Class II who receive the largest number of votes cast "FOR" such nominees will be elected as directors.
+"Plurality" means that the three directors nominees who receive the largest number of votes cast "FOR" such nominees will be elected as directors.
 As a result, any shares not voted "FOR" a particular candidate, whether as a result of a "WITHHOLD" vote or a broker non-vote (where a brokerage firm has neither received voting instructions from the beneficial owner nor has discretionary power to vote on a particular matter), will not be counted in such candidate's favor and will have no effect on the outcome of the election.

-Proposal two: The approval of the frequency of future advisory votes on executive compensation requires the affirmative vote of the majority of the shares entitled to vote on the matter and present virtually or by proxy during the Annual Meeting.
-If no frequency receives the foregoing vote, then we will consider the frequency that receives the highest number of votes cast to be the frequency recommended by stockholders.
+Proposal two: The approval of named executive officer compensation on an advisory basis requires the affirmative vote of the majority of the shares entitled to vote on the matter and present virtually or by proxy during the Annual Meeting.
+Any shares not voted but otherwise present and entitled to vote on this proposal, including abstentions, will have the same effect as a vote "AGAINST" this proposal.
 Broker non-votes will have no effect on the outcome of this proposal.
+Furthermore, the vote for this proposal is advisory and not binding on the Board or the Company in any way.

-Proposal three: The ratification of the selection of EY as Thoughtworks' independent registered public accounting firm for the fiscal year ending December 31, 2023, requires the affirmative vote of the majority of the shares entitled to vote on the matter and present virtually or by proxy during the Annual Meeting.
-Any shares not voted but otherwise entitled to vote on this proposal, including abstentions, will have the same effect as a vote "AGAINST" this proposal.
+Proposal three: The ratification of the selection of EY as Thoughtworks' independent registered public accounting firm for the fiscal year ending December 31, 2024, requires the affirmative vote of the majority of the shares entitled to vote on the matter and present virtually or by proxy during the Annual Meeting.
+Any shares not voted but otherwise present and entitled to vote on this proposal, including abstentions, will have the same effect as a vote "AGAINST" this proposal.
 Broker non-votes will have no effect on the outcome of this proposal.